brujoand/blog.brujordet.no/content/post/crafting/No_weve_got_Airthings_at_home.md

 I have a soft spot for buying sensors and gadgets at night when I'm supposed to go to sleep.
 Always thinking that "Oh, this could be a cool addition If I ever do that project idea".
-This summer though I finally pulled the trigger on my sensor adventure and created a cute little water temperature sensor for our above ground pool.
-I had not really been looking forward to the initial learning curve, which is probably why I've put this off for so long, but I was in for a surprise.
+I love the idea of making IOT devices myself as they are often cheaper and much better at privacy and security as there is no cloud exposure.
+I was however a bit reluctant to embark and what I expected to be a steep learning curve, but I was in for a surprise.
 I found [ESPHome](https://esphome.io/) which is an amazing platform for building IoT devices, and it has support for pretty much all the sensors and micro controllers I have stashed away.

-After building the water sensor, an air sensor felt like it would be a breeze.
-And it actually was, no dramatic effect here, just a simple sunshine story.
-I know, anti-climatic but sometimes we have to treasure the wins! :D (I'll post the horror story of my cat flap project when I build up the courage)
+So the process was actually very straight forward!
+I know it's more fun to read about failures and frustrations, but I'm preparing my adventure with a smart cat flap for that.
+Sometimes we have to treasure the wins! :D

 ## The Parts